 Managed funds are an alternative to purchasing direct investments.

 In a managed fund, your money is pooled together with other investors to obtain broader market exposure.
-It is invested by a professional fund manager in a range of asset classes (e.g. cash, fixed interest, shares) in line with your investment objective.
+It is invested by a professional fund manager in a range of asset classes (e.g. cash, fixed interest, shares) in line with an investment objective.
 Each investor is allocated a number of ‘units’, each unit representing an equal amount of the market value of a fund.
 If the value of the fund increases, the unit price will rise and vice versa.

 During the year you are usually paid income or ‘distributions’ periodically while the value of your investment will rise and fall with the value of your underlying assets.